-2Short Text Clustering
+2.2 Short Text Clustering

 Text clustering is the use of cluster analysis to analyse text-based documents [8].
 Short text clustering is when text clustering is applied to texts with a small volume of words.
 Short text clustering can prove challenging as most words in small bodies of text will appear infrequently.
 Consequently, it would be preferable to apply text clustering to a large volume of documents if the texts being clustered are short in size.

-Research and discussion of what short text clustering is, how it works, and how it can be utilised for this project.

-2Citation Graphs
+2.3 Citation Graphs

 Citation graphs are a means of graphically representing the relationships between documents in terms of their citations.
 Citation graphs utilise vertices, representing the documents being analysed, and lines connecting them, which represent citations between the documents.
 These can be valuable tools in helping to understand visually the relationships between a variety of documents.